kishanankara/beautifulSoup-backend/README.md

 Installation:

 **IMPORTANT
-You need to install MongoDB, there isn't any interaction with the MongoDB servers.
-But the backend server is ready to handle crude request.**
+You need to install MongoDB.
+There isn't any interaction with the MongoDB servers through the backend currently.
+But the backend server is ready to handle CRUD requests.**

 [Installation](https://docs.mongodb.com/manual/installation/) for MongoDB